 School of Health and Society

-After school I went to MMU (or Manchester Polytechnic as it was then) and did a degree in Applied Community Studies.
-Following that I ended up working within learning disability services within a health trust which I discovered I loved.
-I returned to study to gain my professional qualification and did the Joint Programme across Manchester University and Salford University qualifying as a learning disability nurse and social worker in 2000.
-I worked for a short period as a social worker with older people then managed residential and domiciliary services for people with profound and multiple disabilities within an independent sector organisation before coming to the University of Salford to lecture on the joint learning disability nursing and social work programme.
+Sarah joined the University of Salford in 2006 as a lecturer on the BSc learning disabilities nursing and social work programme.
+After school Sarah went to MMU (or Manchester Polytechnic as it was then) and did a degree in Applied Community Studies.
+Following that she ended up working within learning disability services within a health trust and discovered that she loved it.
+She returned to study to gain her professional qualification and did the Joint Programme across Manchester University and Salford University qualifying as a learning disabilities nurse and social worker in 2000.
+She worked for a short period as a social worker with older people then managed residential and domiciliary services for people with profound and multiple disabilities within an independent sector organisation before coming to the University of Salford.

 - BSc Applied Community Studies (1994)